Klizzy/MMM-Vrr/README.md

 ## Visualization of the scrollAfter option

-If you enable a custom width every destination text will be scrolled horizontally if it has 15 or more characters.
+If you set `scrollAfter:15`, the text will be scrolled horizontally if it has 15 or more characters.

 ![Auto scroll](scrollAfter.gif)

 ## Feedback

-Its my first Open Source Project, so it would be nice if you share your experience with this module with me <a href="mailto:hello@zemelka.codes">hello@zemelka.codes</a>!
+Its my first Open Source Project, so it would be nice if you share your experience with this module with me <a href="mailto:steven.zemelka@gmail.com">steven.zemelka@gmail.com</a>!
 Feel free to suggest additional features and / or improvements.

 ## Changelog